 What is Accessibility Testing?

-It is basically a type of testing to verify the application from the end user’s perspective (including people having hearing, and age-related issues, physical, visual, and learning disabilities, and so on).
+It is a type of testing to verify the application from the end user’s perspective that includes customers having a hearing, age-related issues, physical, visual, and learning disabilities, and so on.

 It is popularly called the 508 compliance testing.

 In short, it can be said as the type of testing designed to cater to the needs of all the users such as:

 - Users with visible disabilities such as Low Vision, Blindness, and Color Blindness.

 - Users with auditory disabilities like deafness or hard of hearing.

 - Users with cognitive and neural disabilities such as Learning disability, memory impairment, multiple sclerosis, ADHD, Seizure disorder.

 - Users who may have physical and motor disabilities such as Arthritis, Amputation, Reduce Dexterity, Muscular dystrophy etc.